HimanshuGupta27/Leaflet.GridCluster/README.md

 ### Defaults

-By the default, the following options are enabled:
+By the default, the following options are set / enabled:
 * ***showGrid*** : Draws the grid structure on the map
 * ***showCells*** : Color coded cells will be used as cluster symbolizations
-* ***showCentroids*** : Label the amount of features contained by each cluster
+* ***showCentroids*** : Label the amount of features contained by each cluster *

 ### Customize It!